 - Formation of complexes

 Formation of alloy

 The reactivity of transition elements is very less and their sizes are almost similar.
-Because of this, a transition metal atom in the lattice can be easily replaced by other transition metal atoms and hence they have maximum tendency to form alloys.
+Because of this, a transition metal atom in the lattice can be easily replaced by other transition metal atoms, and hence they have a maximum tendency to form alloys.
 These are hard and have a high melting point.